NASA-PDS/nasa-pds.github.io/docs/source/support/discipline_nodes/dois/faqs.rst

 FAQs
 ++++

 This section includes FAQs for creating and updating DOIs for PDS3 data sets; and for PDS4 Bundles, Collections, and Document Products.
-If you require additional support, please contact the `PDS Operator <mailto:pds-operator@jpl.nasa.gov>`__ for assistance.
+If you require additional support, please submit a request to `PDS Help Desk <https://pds.nasa.gov/?feedback=true>`_ for assistance.

 ..  toctree::